exo-codefest/2014-team-E/README.md

 1. Open the eXo Platform link of **4.1-M2-codefest-team_e** on Acceptance (https://acceptance.exoplatform.org/).

-1. Log in Intranet with the default account (username: gatein and password: gtn).
+1. Log in Intranet as admin account (for example default - username: gatein & password: gtn).

 1. At the top administration bar, select **Administration --> Applications**.